Language-Research-Technology/ocfl-js/README.md

 # ocfl-js - An OCFL implementation in Node.js
-Node.js library for creating and manipulating Oxford Common File Layout(OCFL) storage and object This is JavaScript/Node.js library to create and interact with Oxford Common File Layout (OCFL) storage and objects within it.
+Node.js library for creating and manipulating Oxford Common File Layout(OCFL) storage and object.
 The library consists of common components and implementations for different storage backend.

 # Usage
 ## Storage